LGR-inc/TODO-List-CLI/README.md

 # TODO-List-CLI

-Version: 0.0.1
+Version: 0.0.2
 Date: 25/01/2017

-A comand line based TODO llist for windows and linux developed in c++.
+A command line based TODO list for Windows and Linux developed in C++.